mark-watson/hy-lisp-python-book/manuscript/datastores.md

 - PostgreSQL relational database
 - RDF library **rdflib** that is useful for semantic web and linked data applications

 For graph data we will stick with RDF because it is a fairly widely used standard.
 Google, Microsoft, Yahoo and Yandex support [schema.org](https://schema.org/) for defining schemas for structured data on the web.
 In the next chapter we will go into more details on RDF, here we look at the "plumbing" for using the **rdflib** library to manipulate and query RDF data and how to export RDF data in several formats.
-Then, in a later chapter, we will develop tools to automatically generate RDF data from raw text as a tool for developing customized Knowledge Graphs.
+Then in a later chapter, we will develop tools to automatically generate RDF data from raw text as a tool for developing customized Knowledge Graphs.

-In one of my previous previous books [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp) I also covered the general purpose graph database Neo4j which I also like to use for some use cases, but for the purposes of this book we stick with RDF.
+In one of my previous previous books [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp) I also covered the general purpose graph database Neo4j which I like to use for some use cases, but for the purposes of this book we stick with RDF.

 ## Sqlite